 Cloud storage, by its design, must be available from anywhere.
 So maybe the attackers won't be able to access this data directly from your network, but now the attackers can get to you from anywhere in the world.

 The cloud is not restricted to your network.
-This means that anyone with access to the internet can potentially enter your data.
-All they need is your user name and password, and they're going to do that.
+This means that anyone with access to the internet can potentially enter your data, all they need is your user name and password.

-They can build a fake login screen or other portal that can trick you into entering your username and password into what you consider to be a secure place.
+They can build a fake login screen or another portal that can trick you into entering your username and password into what you consider to be a secure place.

 This can lead to data breaches, ransomware attacks, and other catastrophic issues.